jedevc/DwarfShell/README.md

 ## Installation

-If for some reason you want to install DwarfShell, then just copy `dwsh.py` to a directory in your path.
+If for some reason you actually want to install DwarfShell, then just copy `dwsh.py` to a directory in your path.

 ## License